This post may contain affiliate links, please see our privacy policy for details

-This crispy rice sushi recipe only has a few simple ingredients that you can find at your local Japanese or Asian grocery store.
+This spicy tuna crispy rice recipe uses only a few simple ingredients you can find at your local Japanese or Asian grocery store.
+Full measurements and links to the ingredients I used are listed in the recipe card below.

 Seasoned Rice

-Sushi Rice: also known as short grained sushi rice that is plump, firm and slightly sticky.
-Sushi rice has a stickier texture than jasmine white rice making it ideal for shaping and frying.
-I love using Nishiki premium grain rice for all my sushi recipes.
+Sushi Rice: also known as short-grain sushi rice that is plump, firm, and slightly sticky, making it ideal for shaping and frying.
+You can learn how to make the perfect sushi rice here.

-Sesame Oil: adds another layer of nutty flavor to the rice.
+Sesame Oil: adds a layer of nutty flavor.

 Spicy Tuna

-Sriracha: is the spicy element in the spicy tuna.
+Sriracha: adds the spicy heat to the salmon.
 You can adjust the sriracha based on your spice preference.
-You can also use sambal oelek as an alternative as well.
+Alternatively, you can use sambal oelek for a bit of added heat.

-Lime Juice: a touch of lime juice adds a bit of acidity to the spicy tuna which brightens up the flavor.
+Lime Juice: adds a bit of acidity to the spicy tuna, brightening the flavor.

 How to Make Spicy Tuna Crispy Rice

-Add in flavoring.
-In a small bowl, mix the rice vinegar, sugar and sesame oil until the sugar has dissolved.
-Once the rice is cooked, toss the mixture with the cooked rice in a large bowl and toss until combined.
+In a small bowl, mix the rice vinegar, sugar, and sesame oil.
+Once the rice is cooked, mix the seasonings with the rice.

-Shape and refrigerate the rice.
-Place your flavored rice into a small square baking tray lined with plastic wrap and shape your rice into a 1/2 inch thick square block.
+Mold the sushi rice on a small square baking tray lined with plastic wrap into a 1/2-inch-thick square block.
 Wrap and refrigerate for at least 1 hour or overnight.
-You can also freeze in the freezer for about 30 minutes.
-You want to chill the rice so that it is easy to cut into cubes.
+Or freeze for 30-40 minutes.

-Pan fry the rice.
-In a medium skillet, heat about 1/2-3/4 cup of vegetable oil on high heat until hot for about 30 seconds.
-Gently, place the rice into the pan leaving about 2 inches in between each piece.
-Be careful the oil may splatter.
-Cook on medium high heat for about 3 minutes or until golden brown and then flip and cook for an additional 2-3 minutes.
-Remove from the pan and place on a wire rack placed over a lined baking sheet to drain any excess oil.
+In a medium skillet, heat about 1/2 to 3/4 cup of vegetable oil over high heat until hot.
+Gently, place the rice into the pan, leaving about 2 inches in between each piece.
+Cook on medium-high heat for about 3 minutes, then flip and cook for 2-3 minutes more.
+Remove from the pan and place on a wire rack placed over a lined baking sheet.

 Spicy Tuna

-Mix the ingredients.
-In a medium mixing bowl, add your chopped tuna, kewpie mayonnaise, sriracha, soy sauce, sesame oil, and lime juice.
-Mix until thoroughly combined.
+In a mixing bowl, mix the chopped tuna, kewpie mayonnaise, sriracha, soy sauce, sesame oil, and lime juice.

 Assemble

-Assemble.
-Add thinly sliced avocado pieces on top of the crispy rice.
+Add sliced avocado pieces on top of the crispy rice.
 Then place 1-2 tablespoons of spicy tuna on top.
-Garnish with toasted sesame seeds, minced chives or scallions and a jalapeno or serrano pepper slice.
+Garnish with toasted sesame seeds, minced chives or scallions, and a jalapeno or serrano pepper slice.

 Wash your rice!
 Washing your rice is always a vital step before cooking rice.
-Washing the rice removes the excess starch, dirt, dust, and debris from the rice grain.
-If you don’t wash your rice, the excess starch will gelatinize and make the grains become extra sticky and mushy.
+If you don’t wash your rice, the excess starch will gelatinize, making the grains extra sticky and mushy.

 Pack the rice.
 When molding the rice on your baking pan, make sure you gently pack in the rice as closely together without actually mashing the rice grains.
 You don’t want any large air bubbles that will make the rice fall apart when you fry it.

 Chill the rice.
-You will need to chill the rice block in the refrigerator for a minimum of 1 hour or in the freezer for 30-45 minutes.
-The longer you chill the rice the easier it is to slice into cubes.
-You can chill the rice overnight.
+You will need to chill the rice block in the refrigerator for 1-24 hours, or in the freezer for 30-45 minutes.
+The longer you chill the rice, the easier it is to slice.

-Make sure the oil is hot before adding the rice.
-Test the readiness of the oil by dropping one grain of rice and if it rapidly sizzles, the oil is ready.
+The oil needs to be hot before adding the rice.
+Test the oil’s readiness by dropping one grain of rice; if it sizzles immediately, the oil is ready.
+It should be around 350°F.

-Cool the rice on a wire rack for maximum crispiness.
-After the rice is done, place the rice pieces over a wire rack to prevent them from getting soggy.
+Cool the rice on a wire rack.
+After the rice is done, transfer it to a wire rack, drain any excess oil, and let it cool to prevent the pieces from getting soggy.

 Storage Instructions

 It is best to eat the crispy rice tuna fresh.
-However, you can store the leftover spicy tuna crispy rice in an airtight container in the refrigerator for a maximum of 2 days.
+However, you can store the leftover spicy tuna crispy rice separately in 2 airtight containers in the refrigerator for up to 2 days.

 Most grocery stores will sell sushi-grade tuna in their refrigerated seafood section.
-Ideally, if you are located near a Japanese grocery store I would purchase it from there.
-You must trust the store that you are purchasing the fish from.
+Ideally, if you are located near a Japanese grocery store, I would purchase it from there.
 Make sure the tuna is vibrant in color and has today’s date on the packaging.

 Can I adjust the spiciness of the spicy tuna?

-Yes of course!
-You can reduce the amount of spiciness by adding less sriracha or alternatively using sambal oelek which is a milder chili sauce.
+Yes!
+You can reduce the spiciness by adding less sriracha or using sambal oelek.

 What kind of rice is best for crispy rice?

-The ideal rice for sushi grain is short-grain sushi rice.
-This rice is plump, sweet, and slightly sticky which will stick together, hold its shape nicely, be crisp on the outside yet soft on the inside when pan-fried.
+The ideal rice for sushi is short-grain sushi rice.
+This rice is plump, sweet, and slightly sticky, which will stick together, hold its shape nicely, and be crisp on the outside yet soft on the inside when pan-fried.

 This delicious spicy tuna crispy rice appetizer is made with crispy rectangles of seasoned sushi rice, fresh avocado slices and a dollop of deliciously creamy, umami flavored, spicy ahi tuna with a slice of jalapeño for an extra kick!